Amboseli National Park Kenya: Elephants and Kilimanjaro Views

 Location

-Amboseli National Park is about 230 km southeast of Nairobi, near the Tanzanian border.
+Amboseli Park is about 230 km southeast of Nairobi, near the Tanzanian border.
 The park has an amazing view of Mount Kilimanjaro.
 From Nairobi, the journey to the park takes approximately 4-5 hours.
 If you opt for transportation by air, chartered flights from Wilson Airport take 30-45 minutes to get to Amboseli airstrip.
 Both modes of transport promise scenic views of the park.

-Amboseli Conservancies
+Amboseli Park Conservancies

-Located just 10 miles north of Amboseli National Park is the Selenkay Conservancy, which forms an important dispersal area for wildlife migration out of the park.
+Located just 10 miles north of Amboseli Park is the Selenkay Conservancy, which forms an important dispersal area for wildlife migration out of the park.
 It supports thriving populations of elephants, zebras, giraffes, and the big cats and still focuses on eco-tourism and community empowerment.
 Guests can enjoy cultural visits, night safaris, and guided walks, making it an authentic African adventure.

 Accommodations